 The FRA has authority over the JPB's rail operations.
 As noted above and elsewhere in this report, the JPB is coordinating with the FRA on several issues, including technical issues related to the EMUs and implementation of the 2SC issue.
 The JPB's PTC program has received FRA approval.
-Issues related to the EMUs are discussed in Section 2.12 of this report.
+Issues related to the EMU's are discussed in Section 2.12 of this report.
 The JPB continues to hold monthly conference calls with the FRA to discuss EMU issues, and another call to discuss any open questions related to the 2SC implementation.
+The JPB's EMU Management Consultant reports that it is preparing a letter to the FRA requesting renewal of the Caltrain KISS (Base) EMU waiver.
+The letter will be revised to request that the FRA grant permanent relief that would relieve the JPB of the need to renew the waiver every five (5) years.
+The approval is expected to be in place before the March 2024 expiration date.